Sowing the Seeds of Discontent to Gain Power

 The Grenfell Tower blaze shocked the world.
 How could a fire spread so quickly and kill so many in one of the wealthiest cities in the world?
 I won’t waste time investigating the details of flammable cladding or the absence of a sprinkler system.
 However, to the untrained eye these apartments seemed fine and could be rented privately for £2000 a month, which is below current rates for comparable flats in this upmarket area of inner London.

-Let’s face it, accidents happen, especially when we rely on complex technological systems such as high density tower blocks in inner cities, aeroplanes, trains, motorways, nuclear power stations and sewage treatment plants.
+Let’s face it, accidents happen, especially when we rely on high tech infrastructure such as high density tower blocks in inner cities, aeroplanes, trains, motorways, nuclear power stations and sewage treatment plants.
 All these systems can kill large numbers of human beings if they malfunction.
 By the same token if we fail to provide such services as affordable modern housing, inexpensive electricity, rapid transportation and clean water, millions will die.
 It stands to reason such systems should adhere to very strict safety standards to avoid the kind of human tragedy we saw in Grenfell Tower.

 We don't yet know the exact death toll, anywhere from a low of 60 to as many as 400 (based on the estimated number of missing people who have not survived), a human tragedy by any stretch of the imagination.
 As I write, protests continue across London not just against the negligence which let such a disaster happen, but against a weakened government as it attempts to negotiate Britain's exit from the European Union.
 Some forces would dearly love to seize any opportunity to derail Brexit and bring Britain back into line with their vision of a one world government.
 To even suggest such a calamity was made more likely by rapid population growth in the English capital only invites instant derision by vocal social justice warriors eager to blame a dwindling bunch of aristocrats within the Tory Party.